OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/TM-What-is-JuiceShop.md

 participants :
 ---

-Get together to create models (diagrams) of Juiceshop to help us find problems with it, learn threat modelling, and deliver examples.
+Get together to create models (diagrams) of Juice Shop to help us find problems with it, learn threat modelling, and deliver examples.

 ## Why